nextcode-health/nextflow/docs/config.rst

 ================== ================
-enabled             If ``true`` it will send HTTP POST requests to a given url. url                The url where to send HTTP POST requests (default: ``http:localhost``).
+enabled             If ``true`` it will send HTTP POST requests to a given url. url                The url where to send HTTP POST requests (default: ``http:localhost``). connectionTimeout  The amount of time in milliseconds the weblog will wait before timing out when sending http requests.
 ================== ================